 Welcome to our official guide to Newcastle Racecourse.
-In this section we explore this busy racecourse in detail, looking at its history, a guide to the tracks, the major races, hotel picks, fixtures, travel information, betting guides and even the weather!
+We explore this busy flat and national hunt northern racecourse in detail, looking at its history, a guide to the tracks, the main races, top hotel picks, fixtures, travel information, betting guides and even the weather!

 - 1 Overview